-Phishing Defense – From the Inbox to the Security Operations Center
+The Best Phishing Protection – From the Inbox to the Security Operations Center

-Being able to sort, respond and research reports of suspicious emails quickly is critical to stop phishing breaches.
-End-to-end phishing mitigation a critical feature of any security program’s risk management strategy.
+Being able to sort, respond and research reports of suspicious emails quickly are critical to mitigating phishing attacks.
+End-to-end phishing mitigation is a critical feature of any security program’s risk management strategy.
 Work to prevent phishing email breaches by first educating your workforce.

 Cofense is evidence that this security process works.
 Cofense has conditioned our workforce to identify and report suspicious emails.
 By analyzing potential phishing threats emails quickly, Cofense has been able to discover and publish threats to organizations in advance of other threat intelligence agencies.
 Information on new and emerging threats is available on the Cofense blog.

 Even with record investment, the number of breaches attributed to phishing attacks continues to grow.
-Technology alone cannot solve the problem.
+Technology alone is not the best phishing protection and cannot solve the problem.
 This is why Cofense’s solution to stop phishing breaches focuses on human intervention – your last line of defense when a phishing email evades detection by technology.